Chapter Two / Test Run

 “So this is what happens when you turn thirty?
 You become a boring financier?”

 “I won’t be thirty until next month.
 As for boring, I don’t blame you for thinking that lately.”
-He stepped toward her.
+He closed in on her.
 “Maybe I can change your mind.”

 Playing now, she shoved him away.
 “I thought you wanted to talk about money.
 It seems immoral, investing in something so far over the means of ordinary people.”